 - ECON 104: Introductory Macroeconomic Analysis and Policy (3 credits)

 - FIN 427: Derivative Securities (3 credits)

-Students must earn a "C" or better in each of the above courses to earn the Actuarial Mathematics and Statistics Certificate.
+To earn the Actuarial Mathematics and Statistics Certificate, students must earn a "C" or better in each of the above courses.

 Frequently Asked Questions

-Q: Is the actuarial mathematics and statistics program available in the evenings or weekends?
+Q: Is the actuarial mathematics and statistics program available in the evenings or on weekends?

 Q: Can the actuarial mathematics and statistics program be completed via the internet?

 Q: What prerequisites are required before entering this program?